These baked salmon patties are loaded with fresh vegetables, herbs and Old Bay seasoning. Make this recipe using fresh or canned salmon!

 - You can substitute cooked salmon that’s been flaked for 2-6 oz cans of salmon.
 It will be less and that’s OK.

-- I dice 1/2 each small green, red, yellow bell pepper.
+- I dice 1/2 each small green, red, and yellow bell pepper.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.